 When implementing Agile and DevOps methodologies, there are two key things we need to consider:

 It’s crucial to come at DevOps from an ROI perspective and define and justify all the benefits – quantitative and qualitative – that you’re looking to achieve (i.e., faster time to market, cost reduction, etc.).
 Experimenting with Agile and DevOps methodologies on independent projects using a smaller scale will generally not provide enough benefit – all your change management efforts (tooling, etc.) are not justified for the corresponding volume.
 Also, you won’t be able to reap the synergistic benefits of a wider, consolidated scope.

 When you implement DevOps in a broader sense, the big question is, how do you define your scope?
 It can’t be small, independent projects – so how do you get started?
 The answer lies with your customers and the offerings you deliver them – a product-based DevOps approach derived from exactly this.

 In a product-based approach, product teams work as independent and empowered units, orchestrating product-specific requests, and technical improvements across your entire value chain.
 Everything is centered on the products and value you deliver.

 When you set up DevOps around your customers, and the products and services that you bring them, your speed, agility, and experience benefits are drastically amplified.

 Look out for my next post that delves deeper into the dynamics of a product-based DevOps approach and the opportunities it holds for your business.

 You can also find out more on how a product-oriented mindset, and embracing and implementing DevOps across your organization can really maximize business value in our joint report with Everest Group®: Applications Transformation for the Digital Age – From Delivery Excellence to Business Value.

-To learn more about how we can help you craft a business-value and customer-centric DevOps, strategy, please contact me here.
+To learn more about how we can help you craft a business-value and customer-centric DevOps strategy, visit us here.